Dense lineability and spaceability in certain subsets of $\ell_{\infty}$: Final remarks

 \subsection{Further research}

 In conclusion of our presentation, we shall highlight some directions for possible further research that seem natural in light of the results presented.
-Concerning spaceability, we should point out that the two closed subspaces that we constructed in Theorem \ref{thm:Lomegaspaceable} (contained in $\mathrm{L}(\omega)$ and $\mathrm{L}(\mathfrak{c})$ respectively) are isometric to $c_0$, hence separable.
-It would be interesting to know whether it's possible to build closed subspaces that are, in addition, non-separable.
+Concerning spaceability, recall that the two closed subspaces that we constructed in Theorem \ref{thm:Lomegaspaceable}, contained in $\mathrm{L}(\omega) \cup\{0\}$ and $\mathrm{L} (\mathfrak{c}) \cup\{0\}$, are isometric to $c_0$ and $\ell_\infty$ respectively.
+It would be interesting to know whether it is possible to build a non-separable closed subspace also in the case of $\mathrm{L}(\omega)$.